ALISS Womens History Month showcase 2026

 Feminist Archives at the University of Nottingham

-The presenters will share how surviving remnants of material culture produced by second wave feminists are being used to engage with younger generations through badge making, zine making workshops and in teaching on modules whose subject overlaps with feminist thought and history.
-Find out how co-creating learning experiences with students has guided some GenZ peoples’ thinking on organising protests of their own.
+The presenters shared how surviving remnants of material culture produced by second wave feminists are being used to engage with younger generations through badge making, zine making workshops and in teaching on modules whose subject overlaps with feminist thought and history.
+They provided insight into how co-creating learning experiences with students has guided some GenZ peoples’ thinking on organising protests of their own.